backdrop/backdrop/README.md

 License
 -------
-Backdrop is GPL v2 software.
-See the LICENSE.txt file in the core directory for more information.
+Backdrop is GPL v2 (or higher) software.
+See the LICENSE.txt file in the core directory or visit http://www.gnu.org/licenses/gpl-2.0.html for complete text.
+Distributions of this software must retain this license and copyright notice.
+Distributions of this software may relicense it as any later version of the GPL.

 All Backdrop code is Copyright 2001 - 2013 by the original authors.